Wolverhampton Wanderers F.C. Development Squad and Academy

 Wolverhampton Wanderers Under-23s (or the Development squad) is a football team that competes in Division 2 of the newly created Premier League 2.
 The club qualify as an entrant in the competition, by virtue of their academy holding Category 1 status.
 Although the league is designed for players aged 23 and below, three overage players may also feature.

 The team is currently under the management of Jamie Collins and home games are primarily staged at Kidderminster Harriers' Aggborough home, though the team also plays games at Molineux.
-The team has been a pathway into Wolves' first team for the past two seasons, with the likes of current first-team players Hugo Bueno, Chem Campbell, Luke Cundle, Joe Hodge, Max Kilman and Dexter Lembikisa progressing from the U21 side.
+The team has been a pathway into Wolves' first team for the past two seasons, with the likes of current first-team players Hugo Bueno and Mateus Mané progressing from the U23 side.